 1) Machu Picchu

-The legendary Machu Picchu is the most instagrammable spot in Peru.
+The legendary Machu Picchu is the most instagrammable spot in Peru and number one in the list of the top places to visit in Cusco.
 This doesn’t come at a surprise, as it’s one of the most popular tourist destinations in all of South America.

 But first of all, how will you get to this magical place?

-Normally, you will go from Cusco to Poroy/Ollantaytambo by bus and from there you take the train to Aguas Calientes (Machu Picchu town).
+Normally, you will go from Cusco /Ollantaytambo by bus and from there you take the train to Aguas Calientes (Machu Picchu town).

-Once you have arrived in Aguas Calientes, you have to take a shuttle bus to the entrance of Machu Picchu or you can hike up.
+From Aguas Calientes you can take a shuttle bus to the entrance of Machu Picchu or you can hike up.
 If you opt for a guided tour of Machu Picchu, it takes around 2-2.5 hours to visit the most important spots.

 Machu Picchu posts always receive the most amount of likes and comments, especially if you are able to do them with your partner in a romantic pose.

-Cusco has a large variety of popular places to visit and Machu Picchu is by far not just the most popular but also the most instagrammable place!
+You can find a large variety of popular places to visit in Cusco and Machu Picchu is by far not just the most popular but also the most instagrammable place!

 So make sure to always have your phone or your camera ready to capture the most important moments.